Billionaire Michael Saylor Buys 155 More Bitcoin – Here’s Why it Matters | MEXC News

 Following this latest purchase, Strategy’s total Bitcoin holdings now stand at 628,946 BTC.
 The company’s cumulative investment in Bitcoin amounts to roughly $46.10 billion, translating to an average purchase price of $73,288 per bitcoin.

-The timing of this acquisition is notable.
-Bitcoin prices have surged in 2025, driven by institutional adoption, increased integration into traditional financial markets, and macroeconomic factors such as persistent inflation and currency debasement fears.
-Buying at over $116,000 per bitcoin shows Strategy’s confidence in further upside potential.
+The timing of this acquisition stands out, as Bitcoin prices have surged in 2025, driven by institutional adoption, increased integration into traditional financial markets, and macroeconomic factors such as persistent inflation and currency debasement fears.
+Buying at over $116,000 per Bitcoin shows Strategy’s confidence in further upside potential.

 Saylor has repeatedly stated that Bitcoin represents “digital gold” and a superior form of money.
 His strategy has been to convert a large portion of Strategy’s balance sheet into Bitcoin, financing some purchases through debt and equity offerings.
 This latest move suggests that Saylor sees continued strength in the market, despite already substantial gains this year.